nalej/docs/onpremise/kubernetes.md

 ### Requirements

-MetalLB requires the following to function:
+MetalLB requires the following to work:

 - A [Kubernetes](https://kubernetes.io/) cluster, running Kubernetes 1.13.0 or later, that does not already have network load-balancing functionality.
 - A [cluster network configuration](https://metallb.universe.tf/installation/network-addons/) that can coexist with MetalLB. (*)
 - Some IPv4 addresses for MetalLB to hand out.
 - Depending on the operating mode, you may need one or more routers capable of speaking [BGP](https://en.wikipedia.org/wiki/Border_Gateway_Protocol).
-(Not applicable for Nalej platform, just Layer 2 support).
+To know more about this characteristic, please read the [documentation about MetalLB](./metallb.md) that we've confectioned.

 (*) Generally speaking, MetalLB doesn’t care which network addon you choose to run in your cluster, as long as it provides the standard behaviors that Kubernetes expects from network addons.